enova/sidekiq-rate-limiter/README.md

 ```

 The configuration above would result in any jobs beyond the first 50 in a one
 hour period being delayed.
-The server will continue to fetch items from redis, &
+The server will continue to fetch items from Redis, &
 will place any items that are beyond the threshold at the back of their queue.

 ### Dynamic Configuration